insin/forum/README.txt

 made at, a link back to the quoted post... and so on.

-Note that the raw post text returned by this function will be escaped when it is displayed to the user for editing, so to avoid double escaping, it should not be escaped by this function.
+Note that the raw post text returned by this function will be escaped when it is displayed to the user for editing, so to avoid double escaping it should *not* be escaped by this function.

 For example, given a ``Post`` whose raw ``body`` text is::